MicrosoftDocs/azure-databases-docs/articles/postgresql/flexible-server/how-to-use-pg-azure-storage.md

 `<blob_container>` must be set to the name of your blob container.
 If you used the previous scripts, this value should match whatever value you set to the blob_container environment variable in those scripts.

 `<blob_name_prefix>` should be set to the whatever prefix you want the blobs enumerated to include in their names.
-If you want to return all blobs, despite of their name, you can set this to an empty string or don't even specify a value for this parameter, in which case the value defaults to an empty string.
+If you want to return all blobs, you can set this parameter to an empty string or don't even specify a value for this parameter, in which case the value defaults to an empty string.

 ```sql
 SELECT * FROM azure_storage.blob_list('<storage_account>','<blob_container>','<blob_name_prefix>');